Installation¶

 If possible, you should rely on packages provided by your Linux and/or OpenStack distribution.

-, follow these steps to install networking-bagpipe:
+If you use pip, follow these steps to install networking-bagpipe:

 identify the version of the networking-bagpipe package that matches your Openstack version: